Glossary TermApril 20, 2024

 Wrong: Trading based only on price patterns

-Result: You get faked out constantly
+Result: You will constantly get tricked

 Right: Always check volume to confirm price moves

-Mistake 2: Chasing Low Volume Moves
+Mistake 2: Chasing Low-Volume Moves

 Wrong: Buying breakouts with tiny volume